CJFEdu/AutoGrader/README.md

  - Update config.py RESOURCE_FILE_NAMES with the names of the resource files

 ### Step 5: Run the File Prep Script
+ - Comment all tests in TestCorrectness files
  - Run the file_prep.py script

 ### Step 6: Update TestCorrectness files
  - file_prep.py creates copies of TestCorrectness files for each language and each test
- - Go into each new TestCorrectness file and comment out the other tests
+ - Go into each new TestCorrectness file and uncomment the test you want to run

 ### Step 7: Update Time Test
  - At the bottom of the TestTime files and a printout to check for file completion